What To Do If Your Pet Gets Into Your Holiday Treats

 If your dog eats any of the above, they may experience vomiting, diarrhea, or more serious reactions.
 Additionally, even if your dog overindulges on safe foods, like pumpkin or sweet potatoes, they still may get a tummy ache (just like people!).
 If your dog has eaten anything toxic or overindulged in their favorite treats, it is important to act within the first hour.
 If your dog is exhibiting a serious reaction or losing consciousness, you will need to see a vet ASAP.

 Step 1: Fast

-Not only should you act fast, but you should have your dog start to fast.
-Take away all food and give your pet a few minutes without anything to eat to let their stomach settle.
-If this still doesn’t help, try a holistic remedy.
+Not only should you act fast, but you should also not feed your pet anything else until their stomach settles.
+Take away all food and give your pet some time without eating any more food or treats, to let their stomach settle.
+If they’re still not feeling well, try a holistic remedy.

 Step 2: Try a natural remedy

-Additionally, CBD can relieve inflammation caused by a reaction to toxic foods.
+Additionally, CBD oil can help relieve inflammation caused by a reaction to toxic foods.
 CBD can be absorbed through the gums and can help restore equilibrium to your pet.